27 February 2009

-The focus of this blog is health, life sciences and innovation as well as the politics of health, which in Europe can be if nothing else, interesting.
+The focus of this blog is healthcare and life sciences, the politics of health, which in Europe can be if nothing else, interesting.

 So what do we mean?